mnelson4/printmyblog/readme.txt

 1. Go to Tools->Print To Blog
 1. Press "Prepare Print Page".
 Your blog's content will be loaded into the following page.
 1. When you see the "Print" button appear, click it.
 Your blog will be printed from your browser.

-== Troubleshooting ==

-* the WP API (or REST API) needs to not be deactivated
-* caching plugins should probably be deactivated before use
-* recommended web browsers: Firefox, Google Chrome.

 == Frequently Asked Questions ==